avasdao/nexajs/packages/Id/README.md

 # NexaJS ID

-Allows software to interface with a server, securely using the Nexa Identity protocol (NexID).
+Allows software to interface with a server, securely using the Nexa Identity protocol (Nexa ID).

 Checkout the [Examples](/packages/id/examples) folder for code samples.